techidaily/site-windows11/source/_posts/troubleshooting-winpcs-fatal-pink-flash.md

  Note that going extreme on a low-end computer puts significant stress on it, so you may think about upgrading the specs if your budget allows it.
 This can improve performance and make it less likely that hardware problems will happen in the future.

- If you're a newbie, you must be well aware of the[best PC upgrades you can make](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) .
+ If you're a newbie, you must be well aware of the [best PC upgrades you can make](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) .

 ## Get Rid of the Pink Screen of Death Error on Windows